-a) New Masters Students
+a) New Graduate Students

-1. Once admitted into the University you may meet with a student advisor from the School of Management to select courses.
+1. Once admitted into the University you may meet with a student advisor from the School to select the courses.

 - 2. You will then pay your fees, prior to registering in the courses. - 3.
 Once courses are selected/payment is made you will then register.
 Registration personnel will be pleased to assist you with this.